-(IDPH)- Healthcare Worker Background Check Code and the Joint Commission on Accreditation of Healthcare Organizations (TJC) have established regulations that require Elgin Community College to request criminal background checks (CBC) and drug testing (DT) of all students in the Health Professions Division who participate in clinical training.
-The college will comply fully with the IDPH and the TJC regulations governing criminal background checks and drug testing, and those requirements have been incorporated into this procedure.
+The Illinois Department of Public Health (IDPH) – Healthcare Worker Background Check Code and the Joint Commission on Accreditation of Healthcare Organizations (TJC) have established regulations that require Elgin Community College to request criminal background checks and drug testing of all students in the Health Professions Division who participate in clinical training.
+The College will comply fully with the IDPH and TJC regulations governing criminal background checks and drug testing, and those requirements have been incorporated into this procedure.
 The results of all individual criminal background checks and drug testing will be kept in a secure location with controlled access.
 All individual test results will be considered confidential.

-Criminal background checks (CBC) and drug testing (DT) are required of all students upon admission.
-CBC must be done no more than 90 day before the beginning of classes in the Health Professions Division.
-DT must be done no more than 30 days before the beginning of classes in the Health Professions Division.
-Students with a history of a felony or disqualifying offense without a waiver from IDPH and/or a positive drug test for illegal substances, will be denied admission and/or dismissed from the Health Professions Division.
+Criminal background checks and drug testing are required of all students accepted into a Health Professions program.
+The criminal background check and drug test must be completed no more than 30 days before beginning classes in the Health Professions Division.
+Students with a history of a felony or disqualifying offense without a waiver from IDPH and/or a positive drug test for illegal substances will be denied admission and/or dismissed from the Health Professions Division.

 In addition, students: